Tobacco ties hinder WHO authorization of Canada’s coronavirus vaccine

 The Defense Advanced Research Projects Agency, the Pentagon’s secretive technology research agency, has also funded Medicago’s efforts to manufacture plant-based vaccines.

-Antismoking groups have applauded the WHO’s stance and called on the Canadian government to find an investor to replace the Marlboro maker.
+Antismoking groups have applauded the WHO’s stance and called on the Canadian government to find an investor to replace the maker of Marlboro cigarettes.

 “The WHO should not be bullied into contravening its own public health treaty by approving the Philip Morris vaccine,” Les Hagen, director of Canada’s Action on Smoking and Health, said in a statement.
 “We respect the WHO’s decision to live by the treaty and reject participating in a tobacco industry corporate whitewash scheme.”